UPDATE Feb 2014: Part II is here.

 As some of you already know, it irks me when people say that they eat Paleo, but what they really mean is that they removed certain Neolithic foods from their diet, but without adding other foods that are fundamental to good health.
 So I thought I should put up a list together of some of these foods that are must-eat in order to ensure good health (besides, Paleo is primarily about restoring and preserving good health, and secondly a weight loss program).
-I’m not a doctor of course, but I’ve read a lot of publicly available research papers.
-In fact, in the 6 months I do Paleo now, I probably spent countless man-hours researching and reading Pubmed.
-This is why I was able to fix such a large array of health problems so fast.
+This is how I was able to fix such a large array of my health problems so fast.
 From the moment I had solid proof that diet alone can fix, or make asymptomatic many “incurable” health problems, I left absolutely nothing to chance.
 This is my recipe to success so far, and I hope it pays forward:

 2. Bone marrow broth

 I’m personally against 3-month old chicken and vegetable broths because these have no major nutrients to speak about.
 But a broth from either pastured animals, or at least a 2-3 year old free range hen/duck, contains a lot of minerals that you won’t find elsewhere in enough concentration.
-From calcium, to potassium, to phosphorus, magnesium etc. Cook the marrow bones (with the marrow exposed, so you can eat it too afterwards) for at least 12 hours in low heat.
+From calcium, to potassium, to phosphorus, magnesium etc. And of course, collagen, which is what eventually heals your leaky gut.
+Cook the marrow bones (with the marrow exposed, so you can eat it too afterwards) for at least 15 hours in low heat.
 Here’s the actual recipe and more info about it.

 3. Home-made, lactose-free, probiotic, goat/sheep kefir & yogurt